PennLINC/PennLINC.github.io/docs/Basics/day_to_day_setup.md

 For larger data transfers, we recommend using `scp` or `rsync`.
 These commands allow you to transfer files between your local machine and CUBIC.
+However, there should almost never be a case where you need to transfer a lot of data from your laptop to cubic.

 See the pages on data transfer for more information on how to set up and use these tools.